We're here to help feed the world and protect our ocean. We know we can't do the first without focusing on the second.

 We also partnered with The Dole Sunshine Company for the Sunshine for All Cities program, which brings healthy foods and educational opportunities to those who lack access.
 In a year where food insecurity was on the rise, we donated the equivalent of 3.8 M servings in product donations, an increase of over 33% over the prior year.

 And throughout 2021, team members have participated in over 20 different coastal and community cleanups around the world, preventing over 11,000 pounds of trash from reaching our ocean.View Impact Report

 Shaping a better tomorrow through our actions today

 We are committed to doing business legally and ethically.
 That includes obeying all anti-bribery laws, promoting the health and safety of all workers, protecting the environment, and actively ensuring the sustainability of the food sources that we sell to our valued customers.
 We expect the same commitment from our suppliers.
 Click here to view our Supplier Code of Conduct.

 Traceability & Transparency

 We will continue to lead the industry in transparency and traceability, creating easier access to customers through testing new technologies.

-We will continue to champion our best-in-class culture of safety in Bumble Bee facilities to ensure adherence to established and thorough safety protocols.
-This includes key measures to protect and support our workers’ health and wellbeing during the COVID-19 pandemic.
+We continue to promote safety in our Bumble Bee facilities by requiring adherence to established and thorough safety protocols.
+This included key measures to protect and support our workers’ health and wellbeing during the COVID-19 pandemic.

 We’ve established five-year plans for improving energy efficiency and reducing greenhouse gases, waste, and water usage.